Churín, Peru

 ⚠️ Safety and recommendations

-• Follow the instructions of each complex regarding bathing times, especially in those with very hot water (Fierro, Tingo).
+• Follow the instructions of each complex regarding bathing duration, especially for those with very hot waters (Fierro, Tingo).

 • Do not bathe after a heavy meal or under the influence of alcohol.

-• If you have high blood pressure or heart problems, consult the staff before using high‑temperature pools.
+• If you suffer from hypertension or heart problems, consult staff before using high-temperature pools.

 • Bring a bag for your waste; help keep natural areas clean.